apache/trafficserver/doc/admin/http-proxy-caching.en.rst

 #.
 Edit the variable :ts:cv:`proxy.config.http.cache.when_to_revalidate`
    in :file:`records.config`.

 #.
-Run the :option:`traffic_line -x` command to apply the configuration changes.
+Run the :option:`traffic_ctl config reload` command to apply the configuration changes.

 .. _pushing-content-into-the-cache: